pacrowther/PHY11006/_sources/topic3.md

 (topic3-heat-capacity)=
 # Heat capacity of ideal gases and equipartition of energy

-If we supply heat to a gas at constant volume and raise its temperature by an amount delta T, by definition we have supplied heat
+If we supply heat to a gas at constant volume and raise its temperature by an amount $\Delta T$, by definition we have supplied heat
 $Q =  nc\Delta T$,  where $n$ is the number of moles and $c$ is the molar heat capacity.
-Equation {eq}`eqn3.5` says that if we raise the temperature of n moles of an ideal gas by an amount $\delta T$, we increase the kinetic energy of its molecules by an amount
+Equation {eq}`eqn3.5` says that if we raise the temperature of n moles of an ideal gas by an amount $\Delta T$, we increase the kinetic energy of its molecules by an amount

 $$
 \frac{3}{2} N k_{B} \Delta T = \frac{3}{2} nR\Delta T.